jhonnystene/EscapeGame/enginedocs.md

 ### Displaying the crash screen
 If there's an error that your try/catch block gets, pass an error message and the `Exception` to the `crash` function.
 The game will display a crash screen until it's closed.

+### Getting the Delta time
+The Delta time is the time that has elapsed since the last frame, in seconds.
+To get the delta time, call `calculateDelta`.

+NOTE: Do NOT call `calculateDelta` and `calculateFPS` on the same frame.
+Things WILL break.

+### Getting the FPS
+The FPS is the amount of frames each second.
+To get the FPS, call `calculateFPS`.

+NOTE: Do NOT call `calculateDelta` and `calculateFPS` on the same frame.
+Things WILL break.

 ## The Keyboard Class
 The Keyboard class is intended to be modified to add and remove keybindings and key variable definitions.
 To add a keybinding, add a boolean value to the top-level of the Keyboard class in `Keyboard.java` as well as an integer value.
 The boolean value is used to tell whether or not a key is pressed, and the integer value stores the `KeyEvent` scan code.
 Once those variables have been added, add a line to the `keyPressed` and `keyReleased` functions in the Keyboard class enabling and disabling the key's boolean value when `keycode` is equal to the integer value.